top of page

 What career fields apply to you?

+If you don't make a decision about your life, someone else will make it for you.
 Have you REALLY thought about what you want to be in five years, ten years, or twenty years from now?
 If you are one of the students who wants to work right after high school, think about this: How long will you be satisfied earning minimum wage?
 It is likely that you will eventually have a family.
 Will this salary be enough for you to take care of them?

 The U.S. Department of Labor estimates that 70% of the jobs in the future will require some education beyond a high school diploma.